Joaquin Castro facing backlash from all sides for posting Trump donor information

 House Minority Leader Kevin McCarthy called it “shameful and dangerous,” and implied that Castro was motivated by his brother Julian's presidential campaign.

 “Targeting and harassing Americans because of their political beliefs is shameful and dangerous,” McCarthy said.
-“What happened to “when they go low, we go high?”
+“What happened to 'when they go low, we go high?'
 Or does that no longer matter when your brother is polling at 1%?
 Americans deserve better.”

 CLICK HERE TO GET THE FOX NEWS APP